allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

   the percentage of gatorgrade checks passed.
 - One quarter of the grade is determined by code correctness following a rubric.
 - One quarter of the grade is determined by professional skills and presentation following a rubric.
-Professional presentation is impacted by linting, formatting, testing, profiling, duplication avoidance and commenting.
+Professional presentation is impacted by linting, formatting, testing, profiling, duplication avoidance, commenting, markdown styling and communication in reflections.

 **Spec Labs** are pass/fail.
 A full mark is earned by passing **100%** of the gatorgrade checks on the assignment.
 All